Take a sneak peek at the new NIST.gov and let us know what you think!

-Participants should provide a notebook computer for the Mass Metrology Seminar and to be well trained in the development and use of spreadsheets for complex repetitive calculations.
+Participants must provide a laptop or notebook computer for the Mass Metrology Seminar and be well trained in the development and use of spreadsheets for complex repetitive calculations.
 Participants must have administrative rights for the computer so that that files can be transferred to and from it as required by the seminar exercises through the use of USB memory sticks or CD-ROMs.
-Availability of a scientific calculator (minimum 12 digits) and familiarity with its operation is required.
-Laboratory Auditing Program (LAP) problems are assigned at the completion of the course to those metrologists who participate in the NIST OWM State Laboratory Program.
-Acceptable completion of the problems is required for NIST Office of Weights and Measures laboratory Recognition in support of mass calibrations.
-(See Handbook 143, Program Handbook training requirements.)
+Availability of a scientific calculator (minimum 12 digits) and familiarity with its operation is also required.

-Participants are encouraged to bring template versions of the mass calibration reports issued by their laboratory as a starting point for the calibration reports to be submitted during the seminar.
+Participants are encouraged to bring template versions of the mass calibration certificates issued by their laboratory as a starting point for the calibration certificates to be submitted during the seminar.
 Feedback and suggested changes to ensure ISO/IEC 17025 compliance will be provided during the seminar.
-Generation of calibration reports will be required, so come prepared.
+Generation of calibration certificates will be required, so come prepared.
 A number of notebooks and course materials will be provided, so please ensure you have extra luggage space to carry these items.
-A copy of NIST Special Publication 1001, Basic Mass CD-ROM, will be mailed out to registrants.
+A copy of NIST Special Publication 1001, Basic Mass CD-ROM, will be mailed out to registrants can be downloaded in two parts (.zip format) from http://www.nist.gov/pml/wmd/labmetrology/training.cfm .
+Be certain to download both parts into a single directory on your computer.
+If desired, request a CD-ROM containing NIST Special Publication 101 from OWM@nist.gov.
 Participants are strongly recommended to complete the material on the CD.
 Completing the CD should take 16 to 40 hours.

 NIST OWM has a number of other training opportunities scheduled.
 For more information: